-- 13. -(1) Subject to paragraph 14, you must, within 28 days of- - (a) this Code being adopted by the authority; or - (b) your election or appointment to office (where that is later), register in the register of members' interests details of- - (i) your personal interests where they fall within a category mentioned in paragraph 8(3)(a) and - (ii) your personal interests which are also disclosable pecuniary interests where they fall within a category mentioned in paragraph 8(5)
+- 13. (1) Subject to paragraph 14, you must, within 28 days of- - (a) this Code being adopted by the authority; or by providing written notification to your authority's monitoring officer.

+(b) your election or appointment to office (where that is later), register in the register of members' interests details of-

+- (i) your personal interests where they fall within a category mentioned in paragraph 8(3)(a) and - (ii) your personal interests which are also disclosable pecuniary interests where they fall within a category mentioned in paragraph 8(5)